docksteaderluke/CRSD-ANT/README.md

 -------
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this licence, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California 94105, USA.

-Any original or modified version of this software must attribute the original work to "idaios", and include a hyperlink (or at very least a URL reference) to http://idaios.com
+Any original or modified version of this software must attribute the original work to the idaios, and include a hyperlink (or at very least a URL reference) to http://idaios.com.

 Installation
 ------------